 Congress also reinstated a law that would allow you to make a tax-free gift from your individual account (IRA) as a “IRA charitable rollover,” this year and years into the future.
 This law allows individuals 70½ or older to transfer up to $100,000 from their individual retirement accounts directly to a qualified charitable organization, like HSTC, without being subject to income taxes on the distribution.
 This law applies only to IRAs and not to other types of retirement plans.

 Donors who choose to create this meaningful legacy that supports HSTC for years to come, become a part of our Cherished Friends Circle.
-If you are interested in joining this prestigious society, or are already a member by virtue of a bequest you have made in your plans, please contact HSTC Director of Development & Communications, Taylor Gilmour, at 772-600-3212.
+If you are interested in joining this prestigious society, or are already a member by virtue of a bequest you have made in your plans, please contact HSTC Development Manager, Ashton Standish, at 772-600-3216.